tkhamez/eve-api-php/docs/Api/CorporationApi.md

 Get corporation blueprints

-Returns a list of blueprints the corporation owns  Requires one of the following EVE corporation role(s): Director
+Returns a list of blueprints the corporation owns

 ### Example